-- Looked after Children and children who were previously looked after, but cease to be so because immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. - Children previously in state care outside of England.
-This refers to children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. (see note 3) - Children of parents/carers worshipping regularly and frequently at the Parish Churches of Ellingham, Lucker and South Charlton (Regularly and frequently is defined as attendance at least once per month over the last 12 months.
-It is sufficient for just one parent to attend.) see notes 3 and 4. - Children with a brother or sister at the school at the time when they would be admitted to the school.
-See note 2. - Children who live in the Parish(es) of Ellingham, Lucker and South Charlton see note 3. - Children of parents worshipping (regularly and frequently as defined above) in another place of worship who wish their child to attend this school because of its Christian foundation. - Children who have special medical needs or other special circumstances, (supported by medical/professional opinion) see note 5. - Other children.
+- Children of parents/carers worshipping regularly and frequently at the Parish Churches of Ellingham, Lucker and South Charlton (Regularly and frequently is defined as attendance at least once per month over the last 12 months.
+It is sufficient for just one parent to attend.) see note 4 - Children with a brother or sister at the school at the time when they would be admitted to the school.
+See note 5 - Children who live in the Parish(es) of Ellingham, Lucker and South Charlton see note 6 - Children of parents worshipping (regularly and frequently as defined above) in another place of worship who wish their child to attend this school because of its Christian foundation. - Children who have special medical needs or other special circumstances, (supported by medical/professional opinion) see note 7. - Other children.